January 11, 2018 Weather Forecast

 Hilo

-Today: Scattered showers.
-Mostly cloudy, with a low around 64.
-Light west southwest wind.
-Chance of precipitation is 50%.
-New precipitation amounts of less than a tenth of an inch possible.

-Tonight: Showers likely, with thunderstorms also possible after noon.
+Today: Showers likely, with thunderstorms also possible after noon.
 Some of the storms could produce heavy rainfall.
 Cloudy, with a high near 75.
 East wind 5 to 8 mph becoming calm in the afternoon.
 Chance of precipitation is 60%.
 New rainfall amounts between a tenth and quarter of an inch, except higher amounts possible in thunderstorms.

-Tomorrow: Scattered showers.
+Tonight: Scattered showers.
 Mostly cloudy, with a low around 64.
 Light and variable wind.
 Chance of precipitation is 40%.
 New precipitation amounts of less than a tenth of an inch possible.

+Tomorrow: Scattered showers, mainly after noon.
+Partly sunny, with a high near 78.
+Calm wind becoming northeast 5 to 9 mph.
+Chance of precipitation is 40%.
+New precipitation amounts of less than a tenth of an inch possible.

 Kona

+Today: A 50 percent chance of showers and thunderstorms after noon.
+Some of the storms could produce heavy rainfall.
+Mostly cloudy, with a high near 77.
+Calm wind becoming west southwest 5 to 8 mph.
+New rainfall amounts between a quarter and half of an inch possible.

-Today: Widespread haze.
-Partly cloudy, with a low around 66.
+Tonight: Scattered showers before midnight.
+Partly cloudy, with a low around 62.
 Calm wind.

-Tonight: Scattered showers and thunderstorms after noon.
-Some of the storms could produce heavy rainfall.
-Widespread haze.
-Partly sunny, with a high near 79.
-Calm wind becoming west southwest around 5 mph in the afternoon.
-Chance of precipitation is 40%.
-New rainfall amounts between a tenth and quarter of an inch, except higher amounts possible in thunderstorms.

-Tomorrow: Scattered showers before midnight.
-Widespread haze.
-Partly cloudy, with a low around 65.
-Calm wind becoming north northwest 5 to 7 mph after midnight.
 Chance of precipitation is 30%.
-New precipitation amounts between a tenth and quarter of an inch possible.
+New precipitation amounts of less than a tenth of an inch possible.

-Waimea

-Today: Scattered showers.
-Mostly cloudy, with a low around 51.
-Northeast wind around 7 mph.
+Tomorrow: Scattered showers after noon.
+Mostly sunny, with a high near 79.
+Calm wind becoming west 5 to 9 mph.
 Chance of precipitation is 40%.
 New precipitation amounts of less than a tenth of an inch possible.

+Waimea

-Tonight: Scattered showers, then showers likely and possibly a thunderstorm after 1pm.
+Today: Scattered showers, then showers likely and possibly a thunderstorm after noon.
 Some of the storms could produce heavy rainfall.
 Mostly cloudy, with a high near 72.
-Northeast wind 7 to 10 mph.
+Northeast wind 5 to 10 mph.
 Chance of precipitation is 60%.
 New rainfall amounts between a half and three quarters of an inch possible.

-Tomorrow: Showers likely and possibly a thunderstorm before 7pm, then scattered showers.
-Some of the storms could produce heavy rainfall.
+Tonight: Scattered showers, mainly before midnight.
 Mostly cloudy, with a low around 53.
 North northeast wind around 5 mph becoming calm in the evening.
+Chance of precipitation is 40%.
+New precipitation amounts between a tenth and quarter of an inch possible.

-Chance of precipitation is 60%.
-New precipitation amounts between a tenth and quarter of an inch, except higher amounts possible in thunderstorms.
+Tomorrow: Scattered showers after noon.
+Mostly sunny, with a high near 74.
+Calm wind.
+Chance of precipitation is 40%.
+New precipitation amounts between a tenth and quarter of an inch possible.

 Kohala

-Today: Scattered showers.
-Mostly cloudy, with a low around 49.
-Breezy, with an east wind 13 to 15 mph, with gusts as high as 21 mph.
-Chance of precipitation is 40%.
-New precipitation amounts of less than a tenth of an inch possible.

-Tonight: Scattered showers, then showers likely and possibly a thunderstorm after noon.
+Today: Scattered showers, then showers likely and possibly a thunderstorm after 1pm.
 Some of the storms could produce heavy rainfall.
 Mostly cloudy, with a high near 68.
-Breezy, with an east wind 5 to 15 mph, with gusts as high as 21 mph.
+Breezy, with an east wind 6 to 15 mph, with gusts as high as 21 mph.
 Chance of precipitation is 60%.
 New rainfall amounts of less than a tenth of an inch, except higher amounts possible in thunderstorms.

-Tomorrow: Scattered showers, mainly before midnight.
+Tonight: Showers likely and possibly a thunderstorm before 7pm, then scattered showers.
+Some of the storms could produce heavy rainfall.
 Mostly cloudy, with a low around 46.
 East wind around 5 mph becoming calm in the evening.
+Chance of precipitation is 60%.
+New precipitation amounts of less than a tenth of an inch, except higher amounts possible in thunderstorms.

+Tomorrow: Scattered showers, mainly after 1pm.
+Partly sunny, with a high near 70.
+Calm wind.
 Chance of precipitation is 40%.
 New precipitation amounts of less than a tenth of an inch possible.

 South Point

+Today: Scattered showers, with thunderstorms also possible after noon.
+Some of the storms could produce heavy rainfall.
+Mostly cloudy, with a high near 77.
+Breezy, with an east northeast wind 16 to 22 mph, with gusts as high as 28 mph.
+Chance of precipitation is 40%.
+New rainfall amounts of less than a tenth of an inch, except higher amounts possible in thunderstorms.

-Today: Scattered showers.
-Widespread haze.
-Mostly cloudy, with a low around 70.
-Breezy, with a northeast wind around 16 mph, with gusts as high as 21 mph.
+Tonight: Scattered showers, mainly before midnight.
+Partly cloudy, with a low around 70.
+Breezy, with an east northeast wind 13 to 18 mph, with gusts as high as 23 mph.
 Chance of precipitation is 50%.
 New precipitation amounts of less than a tenth of an inch possible.

-Tonight: Scattered showers.
-Widespread haze.
-Partly sunny, with a high near 78.
-Breezy, with an east northeast wind 14 to 20 mph, with gusts as high as 25 mph.
-Chance of precipitation is 50%.
+Tomorrow: Scattered showers, mainly after noon.
+Mostly sunny, with a high near 79.
+Northeast wind 5 to 13 mph.
+Chance of precipitation is 30%.
 New precipitation amounts of less than a tenth of an inch possible.

-Tomorrow: Scattered showers, mainly before midnight.
-Widespread haze.
-Mostly cloudy, with a low around 71.
-Breezy, with a northeast wind 7 to 15 mph, with gusts as high as 18 mph.
-Chance of precipitation is 50%.
-New precipitation amounts of less than a tenth of an inch possible.

 Puna

-Today: Showers likely.
-Cloudy, with a low around 61.
-Calm wind.
-Chance of precipitation is 70%.
-New precipitation amounts of less than a tenth of an inch possible.

-Tonight: Showers likely, with thunderstorms also possible after noon.
+Today: Showers likely, with thunderstorms also possible after noon.
 Some of the storms could produce heavy rainfall.
-Mostly cloudy, with a high near 77.
-Light and variable wind.
-Chance of precipitation is 70%.
+Cloudy, with a high near 74.
+Northwest wind 5 to 8 mph becoming northeast in the afternoon.
+Chance of precipitation is 60%.
 New rainfall amounts between a quarter and half of an inch possible.

-Tomorrow: Scattered showers.
+Tonight: Scattered showers.
 Mostly cloudy, with a low around 62.
-Calm wind.
+Northeast wind around 5 mph becoming calm in the evening.
 Chance of precipitation is 50%.
 New precipitation amounts between a tenth and quarter of an inch possible.

+Tomorrow: Scattered showers.
+Partly sunny, with a high near 77.
+Calm wind becoming east northeast 5 to 8 mph.
+Chance of precipitation is 50%.
+New precipitation amounts between a tenth and quarter of an inch possible.

 Waikoloa

-Today: Isolated showers.
-Partly cloudy, with a low around 63.
-East southeast wind around 7 mph.
-Chance of precipitation is 20%.

-Tonight: Isolated showers, then showers likely and possibly a thunderstorm after noon.
+Today: Showers likely and possibly a thunderstorm after noon.
 Some of the storms could produce heavy rainfall.
-Increasing clouds, with a high near 79.
-East wind around 7 mph becoming northwest in the morning.
+Mostly cloudy, with a high near 78.
+East southeast wind 5 to 8 mph becoming calm in the afternoon.
 Chance of precipitation is 60%.
-New rainfall amounts between a tenth and quarter of an inch, except higher amounts possible in thunderstorms.
+New rainfall amounts between a quarter and half of an inch possible.

-Tomorrow: Scattered showers before midnight.
+Tonight: Scattered showers before midnight.
 Partly cloudy, with a low around 62.
-Light and variable wind.
+Calm wind becoming east southeast around 5 mph in the evening.
 Chance of precipitation is 40%.
+New precipitation amounts of less than a tenth of an inch possible.

-New precipitation amounts between a tenth and quarter of an inch possible.
+Tomorrow: Scattered showers after noon.
+Mostly sunny, with a high near 80.
+Calm wind becoming west northwest 5 to 7 mph.
+Chance of precipitation is 40%.
+New precipitation amounts of less than a tenth of an inch possible.

-An upper level low will pass by just south of the island chain tonight through Friday, enhancing rainfall primarily across the Big Island, with drier conditions expected elsewhere.
-A weak ridge of high pressure along with a drier and more stable airmass will then build over the islands this weekend, resulting in fairly dry conditions statewide.
-The trades will then pick up late Sunday through early next week, as the high pressure ridge builds north of the state.
-A fairly dry airmass will remain in place however, keeping showers light and limited primarily to windward and mauka areas.

 Data Courtesy of NOAA.gov